 Other activities include hand feeding the tuna from the surface or go below the surface to see the fish through a special underwater viewing chamber.

 There are two different tour times each day, with prices starting at $85 per adults and $65 per child, with family passes available.
-Click here to check prices and / or to make a booking.

 9. Go to the Beach

 The beaches in the centre of town are not really idea for swimming as they are filled with sea grass.
 However the sheltered shallow waters are perfect year round for fishing and stand up paddle boarding.
 There are some great nearby swimming beaches though at Chiton Rocks (closest beach to the centre of town) and Horseshoe Bay (pictured above).